BernardoMG/dev-reTHINK-Hackathon/evaluation.md

   * Without the tutorial and further instructions, we would have taken a lot more time.
   * After launching and installing, it was difficult to understand that authentication was needed and where to find to google button to authenticate

-2. How much knowledge about reTHINK did you think is required?
+2. How much knowledge about reTHINK do you think is required to use it?

 ![2-2](./Figures/Evaluation/2-1.png)